JadeElMasri/Path-Planning-and-Low-Level-Control/README.md

 This repository contains my personal contributions to our Final Year Project (FYP), titled "Developing Robot SHARE-C's Full Autonomy."

-The system was developed mainly on an NVIDIA Jetson TX2 and an Arduino Mega, communicating using rosserial on ROS Melodic.
+The system was primarily developed on an NVIDIA Jetson TX2 and an Arduino Mega, communicating using rosserial on ROS Melodic.

 My work involved:

-- Integrated RTAB-MAP for perception, including mapping and localization (Both exerimental and on Gazebo)
+- Integrated RTAB-MAP for perception, including mapping and localization both experimentally and simulation (Gazebo)

 - Configured and calibrated the move_base navigation stack for autonomous path planning.